VeenaHarshitha/bandsbank/README.md

 # bandsbank
-Data in the website is just random.They are not real Original website Link: bandsbank.herokuapp.com/home
+Data in the website is just random.They are not real.
+Original website Link: bandsbank.herokuapp.com/home